 In Science Club we will explore, discuss and do hands-on activities related to biology, physics and chemistry.
-There will be opportunities to participate in events like the Science Bowl, Science Olympiad and even host a Science Fair at SHS!
+There will be opportunities to plan future participation in events like the Science Bowl, Science Olympiad and maybe even host a Science Fair at SHS!

 SEARCH FOR A CURE – Ms. O’Donnell

 Search for a Cure is a club focused on raising awareness of all types of cancers around our school and community.
 We will have volunteer opportunities and come up with fundraising ideas.
 We will be working with and raising money for the American Cancer Society.
 We will meet the first and third Thursday of each month after school.

 Simsbury Unite! works to break down the barriers between students that have diverse interests.
 Our goal is to foster the opportunity for students to meet and hang out, students that might not meet one another otherwise.
 Some of our possible activities are watching movies, game night, attending athletic events and community service.